skullernet/pakserve/README.md

 Server accepts configuration in YAML format.
 Path to configuration file must be specified as the first (and only) command line argument.
 Example configuration file contents is reproduced below.
-Only "SearchPaths" parameter is mandatory.
+Only `SearchPaths` parameter is mandatory.

 ```yaml
 Listen: :8080